 Get everything ready

-- Pick the colours you would like and keep them to hand.
-Place some toothpicks next to your pots of colour for adding the colours to the marshmallows
+- Pick the colours you would like to use and keep them to hand.
+Place some toothpicks next to each colour which you can use to add the colour to the marshmallow mix.

 Let's make the cake!

-- Add the food colouring and stir through thoroughly.
-Take note that the colour will fade a bit when you add the Rice Krispies, so make sure the colour is quite saturated
+- Add the first colouring and stir through thoroughly.
+Take note that the colour will fade a bit when you add the Rice Krispies, so make sure the colour is quite saturated.

-- Turn off the stove and remove the pan from the heat.
-Throw in the first batch of 200g Rice Krispies.
-Gently fold it through the melted marshmallow ensuring every grain is covered
+- Turn off the heat and remove the pan from the stove.
+Add the first batch of Rice Krispies (200g) to the melted marshmallows and stir until every grain is coated.

 - Wash and dry the saucepan.
 Repeat the same process for the remaining two layers